avinetworks/owasp-crs-technical-discussion/language-draft.md

 ## Overall design constraints ##

-We still need rule-id's for manageability pf the CRS.
+We still need rule-id's for manageability of the CRS.

+We need to be able to translate all the rules to ModSecurity and other WAF's rule language.
+This means that some features can not be expressed.
+An example for a feature which can not be expressed is a proper check of the Request-Range header which CRS rule 920190 is trying to achieve.

+For features like the positive security model, we need a way to mark the value of a variable as not to be checked by upcoming rules.
+ModSecurity does have the "removeTargetById" feature which does basically this.
+But doing it right in ModSecurity is hard, because there is no clear distinction between variables which are used for control flow and variables which are used to check for attacks.
+A good example here is the REQUEST_HEADERS:Content-Type.
+It is used in control flow (for deciding which body processor to use) and can also be the place to detect attacks.
+A rule language should distinguish these 2 kinds of usage.

 ## Syntax ##

 Different people have different opinions about good syntax.
 But the more important point is the semantic, so we will drop the discussion of the syntax for now.

-As a "lingua franca" the language should use an universal data exchange format for it's syntax.
+As a "lingua franca" the language should use a universal data exchange format for it's syntax.

-I'm using [YAML](http://yaml.org) as syntax, JSON and XML would be fine too, but I think YAML is easier to read for a human.
+I'm using [YAML](http://yaml.org) as syntax, JSON and XML would be fine too, but I think YAML is easier to read (while harder to write than JSON) for a human.

+We describe the language here in it's full canonical form.
+On some places, things can be omitted and abbreviated to make it more readable.

 ## Semantic ##